Is Therapy for Me?

 Feeling cautious?
 The FAQs are a safe place to start.

 You don’t just need coping tools.
 You need a clear, guided path to full restoration.
-Start here.
+Gently begin here.

 What You’ll Begin to Experience

 ✔ A quieter mind.
-Conversations end without hours of replay, and decisions don’t echo with fear.
+Conversations end without hours of replay, and decisions no longer echo with fear.

-✔ Clarity you can feel in your body, a grounded knowing of what’s true and what is manipulation.
+✔ Clarity you can feel in your body, a grounded sense of what’s true and what is not.

 ✔ Compassion that includes you.
-Your intuition stays, and you stop abandoning yourself.
+Your intuition stays, and you stop abandoning yourself to keep the peace.

 You don’t have to rush this.